DigiBP/Team-Blueberries/README.md

 </br></br>
 <!-- Ending Use Case -->

 <!-- Current situation -->
 <h2 id="3.
 Current situation">3.
 Current situation</h2>
 <p>Currently, when an employee wants to request a leave of absence, the process is time-consuming and almost entirely paper-based.
 The employee must first ask the secretary to print out a form that he can fill out and send to his manager.
-The manager can then validate the request, but does not have the possibility to consult the balance of available days or the attendance schedule of all employees in his team.
-If the manager refuses the request, he announces it to the employee, otherwise the request is forwarded to the HR team.
+The manager can then validate the request, but cannot consult the attendance schedule of all employees in his team.
+If the manager refuses the request, he announces it to the employee, otherwise, the request is forwarded to the HR team.
 The HR manager must also sign the form before passing it to an HR secretary.
 The HR secretary then verifies the presence of both signatures as well as the employee's available day balance (in the ERP).
 If everything is in order, the request is officially accepted.</p>
 </br>

 <h3 id="3.1 As-Is Business Process">3.1 As-Is Business Process</h3>